 Jim: Opal, did you see a change in Ron?
 Were you – was it palpable?
 Was it something you could understand?

 Opal: Yes.
 I just need to tell you one quick story on that.
 He had honored my request to have no contact with me, to help me, you know, allow me to get well.
 And I was gaining on that.
 I had gone to a Christian bookstore to look for a book for a friend of mine to send to her.
 And when I walked into the bookstore, displayed on a rack – and the entire rack was full of one book – I’d never seen that before.
-But anyway, it was.
+But anyway, it was Holding On to Heaven While Your Husband Goes through Hell.
 And I was like, “Oh my goodness.”
 And so I picked that book up, and I started to read a little bit.

 Jim: It’s like the Lord didn’t want you to miss this, right?
 I’m going to put a thousand books in front of you.